 Outside employment that constitutes a conflict of interest is prohibited.
-Employees may not receive any income or material gain from individuals outside the University for materials produced or services rendered while performing their University jobs.
+Administrators and staff may not receive any income or material gain from individuals outside the University for materials produced or services rendered while performing their University jobs.

 5.8 SEPARATION FROM EMPLOYMENT